Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

     fees for guest talks
     renting equipment: what we have - how much -- started

-Move image carousel to services page. - done

-Contact page:
-Text area to send a message. - done

-add contact information and address to footer of index.html

 A about page: More on who we are and how we've grown.
 Donations?
 Introduce the team.

 Used google fonts not font awesome.

-Open workshop - works
-Introduction to the Arduino - works
-Introduction to Python - works
-Introduction to Linux - works
-Introduction to soldering - works
-Introduction to the Raspberry PI - works